MadLadSquad/UntitledPackageSchemeGenerator/README.md

 [![trello](https://img.shields.io/badge/Trello-UDE-blue])](https://trello.com/b/HmfuRY2K/untitleddesktop)
 [![Discord](https://img.shields.io/discord/717037253292982315.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/4wgH8ZE)

+> WARNING: This application is work in progress, if you're seeing this you're seeing the first commits that don't function entirely.
+If you want to contribute open an issue and we can discuss how to start development together as currently we don't have any platform, only documentation

 An application, which uses common installation information from for deployment on many packaging formats

 Supported package formats are: